ektar/datascience-and-devops/content/161020_mimic_iii_note_matching.md

 whitespace), and the similarity of the end of the note (last several hundred characters).
 When there were multiple possible matches for a note, the note with the aggregate lowest distance was chosen as the most probable match.

+New Approach:

+1. Gather all notes from MIMIC II for each subject
+2. Gather all notes from MIMIC III for the same subjects
+3. For each subject's notes in MIMIC II, calculate the following metrics for that subject MIMIC III
+   notes:
+    * Difference in note length
+    * Similarity of the text beginning (as evaluated by [SequenceMatcher](https://docs.python.org/2/library/difflib.html))
+    * Similarity of the text ending
+4. Any notes with more than 10%-20% difference in any of these metrics are considered to not match
+5. If there are multiple potential matches remaining, the notes with the minimum overall distance are considered best matches.

 In this case thresholds for the heuristic distance measure and overall matches were chosen by inspection, and that resulted in reasonable results.
 A larger problem, or a problem with less